Magesh-Leo/Magesh-Leo/README.md

 <!-- Your title -->
-## Hi, I'm Magesh Srinivasan, a Developer 🚀 from India.
+## Hi, I'm Magesh Srinivasan, a Developer 🚀 from TamilNadu.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/